Chapter 4

 Kolo smiled slyly and said, “I take you where the monkeys fly.”

-The dirt was soft, but prickly from a carpet of the fallen slender leaves.
+The culms were just far enough apart for slender humans to wind their way through and the dirt was soft, but prickly from a carpet of the fallen, slender leaves.

 Exiting the bamboo, the young Abantu were awed by the return of giant jungle trees; though, not quite as enormous or thickly canopied as those of the swamplands.

-Still, the canopy was an unfathomable tangle of branches and leaves.
+Still, the canopy was an unfathomable tangle of branches and leaves; though, some of Ulanga’s first fire filtered through as slanted beams of light.

 The six young people came to a stop.